How will businesses survive – will there be compensation?

 Will there be parking provisions during tram construction works?

 All parking and loading provisions are suspended on Constitution Street and between Foot of the Walk to London Road with no street parking or loading facilities available on the running lane on Leith Walk.
-Short-term waiting areas will be provided at two locations during the works to facilitate access to businesses and local properties.
+Short-term waiting areas will be provided at locations during the works to facilitate access to businesses and local properties.
 The waiting times in these areas was originally 30 minutes, however since opening them and based on feedback from some of the businesses and wider community we have now increased the waiting time to a short stay for 60 minutes.
-These areas are in the vicinity of Crown Street and Pilrig Street, parking remains in the Elm Row area.
+These areas are on Leith Walk and will move as works progress.